1935 Chicago mayoral election: Republican primary

-Results
+Republican primary results

-Independent candidate
+Independent candidacy of Newton Jenkins

 Newton Jenkins, an attorney, ran as an independent candidate.
 Jenkins promoted himself as a "progressive" candidate.

 Jenkins had run for office before.
 He first ran for alderman of the 27th Ward in 1920.
 He ran in the Republican primary of the 1924 United States Senate election in Illinois on a Robert La Follette-aligned platform.
 During the 1930 Illinois U.S. Senate race he had been one of several candidates challenging incumbent Charles S. Deneen for the Republican Party nomination.
 Ultimately, Ruth Hanna McCormick had received the Republican nomination.
 He again ran unsuccessfully in the Republican primary of the 1932 United States Senate election in Illinois.